Introduction to Templates, Styles, and Codes

-When you create a new document in DBT, either by starting fresh or by opening a file (such as a Microsoft Word file), you are asked to specify a DBT Template.
-A DBT Template is a small file containing the formatting and translation choices for the document.
-A template can be customized and saved to remember your personal or corporate preferences.
-As the new DBT document is created, the information from the referenced template is copied into the new file.
+When you create a new document in DBT, either by starting fresh or by opening a file (such as a Microsoft Word file), you are asked to choose a DBT template.
+A template is a "skeleton" for the document that provides the structure for translation and formatting.
+A template can be customized and saved to include your personal or corporate preferences as well.
+As a DBT document is created, the information from the template is copied into the new file.

-A DBT template contains or references the following things:
+A DBT template contains or references the following:

 So, a DBT Style is a part of the hierarchy of formatting elements: templates contain styles, and styles contain codes.